WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/index.md

         redPwmPin: Device.Pins.OnboardLedRed,
         greenPwmPin: Device.Pins.OnboardLedGreen,
         bluePwmPin: Device.Pins.OnboardLedBlue,
-        3.3f, 3.3f, 3.3f,
+        CommonType.CommonAnode);

-        Meadow.Peripherals.Leds.IRgbLed.CommonType.CommonAnode);
+    return base.Initialize();
 }
 ```

 The `Initialize` call writes to the console for informational purposes, useful when debugging and watching your app start.
-Then ports are created from the device itself, and the `Pins` property provides named pins that map to the pins available on the particular device specified above in the `App` definition.
+Then RGB LED is then created from the device itself, using the named `Pins` connected to the on-board LED available on the particular device specified above in the `App` definition.

 #### Digital Output